Usable & Scalable Learning Over Relational Data With Automatic Language Bias: Introduction

 For a relational learning algorithm to be effective and efficient, predicate and mode definitions must encode a great deal of information about the structure of the learned Datalog programs \cite{DeRaedt:2010:LRL:1952055}.
 A user should both know the internals of the learning algorithm and the schema of the input database and have a relatively clear intuition on the structure of effective Datalog programs for the target relation to set a sufficient degree of restriction.
-However, there may not be any user that both knows the database concepts, such as schema, and has a clear intuition about the target relation, particularly in specific domains such as biology.
-Hence, learning a relation requires many lengthy discussions between the database/machine learning expert and domain experts.
+However, there may not be any user that both knows the database concepts, such as schema, and has a clear intuition about the target relation.
 Furthermore, the number of predicate and mode definitions of is generally large and hard to debug and maintain.
 Users normally improve the initial set of definitions via trial and error, which is a tedious and time-consuming process.
 Hence, it takes a lot of time and effort to write and maintain these definitions, particularly for a relatively complex schema.
-In our conversations with (statistical) relational learning experts, they have called predicate and mode definitions the ``black magic'' needed to make relational learning work and believe them to be a major reason for the relative unpopularity of these algorithms among users.
+In our conversations with (statistical) relational learning experts, they have called predicate and mode definitions the ``black magic'' needed to make relational learning work and believe them to be a major reason for the difficulty of working with these systems and their relative unpopularity among users.

-We propose AutoMode, a system that leverages the information in the schema and content of the database to automatically generate predicate and mode definitions.
-We show that the predicate and mode definitions produced by AutoMode deliver the same accuracy as the manually written and tuned ones while imposing only a modest running-time overhead over large real-world databases.
+In this paper, we propose a novel approach that leverages the information in the schema and content of the database to generate predicate and mode definitions automatically.
+Our method uses the exact and approximate database constraints and dependencies to find promising patterns in the data.
+These constraints are usually available in the schema of the database.
+They can also be discovered from the database instance if they are {\it not} stored in the database schema \cite{Papenbrock:2015:DCI:2752939.2752946,Abedjan:2015:PRD:2811716.2811766}.
+We show that the predicate and mode definitions produced by our method deliver the same accuracy as the manually written and tuned ones by experts.